cloki0610/CI-Portfolio-Project-4/README.md

  - Github Project have been used to track tasks.
 I used to check the task completion through the process.
  - All links were tested with or without login during the development process and test again after deployment.
  - Every fields in the forms were tested to ensure that they work as they should.
+ - I also test the website in different size of screen by Google Chome developer tools and all the layouts are fine.
+ - Error 500 page work as expected.
  ### Automated test
  <hr>

-  There are total 98 test case used test library provide by django framework to test the view, form models and data models in all of the applications.
+  There are total 99 test case used test library provide by django framework to test the view, form models and data models in all of the applications.
 Details of test cases are list below.
    - Home application

    <img src="readme-img/test/test_home_app.png" alt="index" style="width:600px;"/>